App version: 0.1.0

 22. Personal Trainer

 If you don’t want to sit in an office all day and you value physical fitness, consider becoming a personal trainer.
-The costs to get started are relatively low.
-Getting certified as a personal trainer can run between $500 and $2,000.
-You’ll also need liability insurance (about $200 to $300 a year) and, possibly, equipment.
+Getting certified as a personal trainer can run between $400 and $2,000.
+You’ll also need liability insurance (around $400 per year) and, possibly, equipment.
 If you meet clients at areas where they choose, however, you won’t have any overhead.
-How much you can charge your clients will depend on where you live and your experience, but many trainers suggest charging around $85 an hour.
+How much you can charge your clients will depend on where you live and your experience, but many trainers charge $25-$100+ per hour.Recommended: How to Open a Gym With Limited Funds

 23. Vacation Rentals

 With Airbnb rentals hot right now, you may want to consider renting out part of your home, particularly if you live somewhere desirable.
-That could mean being in a resort area, or simply being close to a college, hospital, or major employer.
+That could mean being in a resort area or simply being close to a college, hospital, or major employer.
 Consider fixing up and renting out a guest house, room above the garage, or even a bedroom or attic space in your home.

 24. Teach Language Courses

 Do you have an aptitude for languages?
-One cheap small business idea is to become a language tutor.
+One inexpensive small business idea is to become a language tutor.
 You can meet with clients in person or online, meaning you will likely need nothing more than a computer (and maybe a foreign language dictionary) to get started.
 There are language teaching apps like iTalki where you can find your customers.
-Language tutors make, on average, $26.43 an hour, or nearly $55,000 a year.
+Language tutors make, on average, $26.54 an hour, or nearly $55,000 a year.

 25. Consulting

-Pros and Cons of Low-Investment Businesses
+Pros and Cons of Starting Up a New Business

 Pros

 Starting your own business provides you the opportunity to be your own boss.
 You can work whatever hours you want, and all the profits will be yours.
-Also, starting a low-investment business means you won’t need a lot of money to get started.
+Also, starting a low-investment business means you won’t need much money to get started.
 And, if startup costs are low, profits can potentially be higher.
 Over time, however, you may want to invest more into the business as you bring in more revenues.

 Cons

-Methods of Funding a Startup Business
+Methods of Funding a New Business

 Small Business Loans